Ebonsignori/Operating-Systems-Fall-2018/lecture 12 (10-2)/README.md

 1. System Jobs
 2. Interactive Jobs
 3. Batch Jobs
-4 (etc.) as catorgized by the manufactorer.
+4. (etc.) as categorized by the manufacturer.

-Each category goes to a specific queue.
+Each category maps to a specific queue.

-Queues:
+Queues In Order:
-1 (first) System Jobs.
+1. (first) System Jobs.
 This queue has the highest priority.
-2. Interactive Jobs.
+2. (second) Interactive Jobs.
 This queue has the second highest priority.
-3. Batch Jobs.
+3. (third) Batch Jobs.
+4. (fourth, fifth, etc.)

-Each queue could be sheduled with a different algorithm.
+Each queue could be scheduled with a different algorithm.

-Each queue doesn't execute until the queue above it is empty (as each queue above has a higher priority).
-If a new job comes in that is in a higher queue, it preemptive takes over CPU.
-This causes starvation.
+The queues have priority based on their order.
+Each queue doesn't execute until the queue above it is empty.
+If a new job comes in that is in a higher queue, it preemptively takes over the CPU.
+This causes starvation among jobs in lower  categories/queues.

 ### Algorithm #7 Multi-level Feedback Queues
 Ready queue is made up of several queues.
 Priority is top to bottom (just like multi-level queue).

 Unlike the ready queue, all jobs go to the top queue.
-If they aren't completed in the allotted time slice, they move down the queue.
+If they are not completed in the allotted time slice, they move down the queue.

 ```
 =------------------------------